- Search The Registry

 - My Account

 Holman was born in Minter City, MS. He graduated magna cum laude from Lincoln University in Jefferson City, MO.
-He received an M.A. from the University of Chicago, in 1944, and earned a master of fine arts degree from Yale University in 1954.
+He received an M.A. from the University of Chicago in 1944 and earned a master of fine arts degree from Yale University in 1954.
 While a faculty member in English and humanities at Clark College in Atlanta, he joined students in founding the Black journal, "The Atlanta Inquirer," in 1960.
-Two years later, Holman joined the staff of the United States Commission on Civil Rights, rising to deputy staff director in 1966.
-Two years later he became vice president of programs at the National Urban Coalition, an organization that was formed after the inner-city race riots of 1967.
+Two years later, Holman joined the United States Commission on Civil Rights staff, rising to deputy staff director in 1966.
+Two years later, he became vice president of programs at the National Urban Coalition, formed after the inner-city race riots of 1967.

 While serving as the organization's president, Holman advocated programs in housing, education, employment opportunities, job training, and economic development.
-He forged liaisons between the Black and Hispanic communities and was an influential organizer and meeting planner.
-During the 1980's, he was active in developing programs to help minority and female children develop scientific, mathematical, and computer skills.
-M. Carl Holman died on August 9, 1988 in Washington, D.C.
+He forged connections between Black and Hispanic communities and was an influential organizer and meeting planner.
+During the 1980s, he actively developed programs to help minority and female children develop scientific, mathematical and computer skills.
+M. Carl Holman died in Washington, D.C., on August 9, 1988.

 The African American Atlas